-If you’re interested in getting to know a bit more about ed-tech and self-paced learning, this Ted Talk by Salman Khan called ‘Let’s Use Video to Reinvent Education’ is a good starting place.
+If you’re interested in getting to know a bit more about technology in classrooms, ed-tech and self-paced learning, this Ted Talk by Salman Khan called ‘Let’s Use Video to Reinvent Education’ is a good starting place.

 With that in mind I decided to give Google Cardboard a go and delve into the emerging world of VR and virtual reality for education.